-This ridiculously easy dip has been on high rotation of late.
-It’s taken from Arthur Street Kitchen’s legendary cookbook Community and is the homemade hummus you want.
-It’s such a delicious companion to barbecued veggies or burgers, it’ll upgrade a lazy toastie like nothing else, and of course is a great dip to go with the crunch of raw summer things.
+This ridiculously easy dip is taken from Arthur Street Kitchen’s legendary cookbook Community and is the homemade hummus you want.
+It’s such a delicious companion to barbecued veggies or burgers, it’ll upgrade a lazy toastie like nothing else, and of course is a great dip to go with the crunch of raw things.

 Place the cubed pumpkin in a saucepan with a splash of water and salt, cover and cook on a medium heat for 15-20 minutes.
 Keep your eye on it, you don’t want the liquid to evaporate entirely, but neither should it be swimming in water.
 Give the pan a shake every now and then, and add another splash of water if it dries out.
 It’s done when the pumpkin is very soft and easily falls apart.
 Leave it to cool.
 Alternatively use leftover roast pumpkin from last nights meal!